SNAP Benefits in Wisconsin: How to Apply and Qualify

 • Residency Requirements: You must live in Wisconsin and apply for benefits in the county or tribal agency where you reside.

-• Citizenship Status: At least one person in your household must be a U.S. citizen or an eligible non-citizen, such as a refugee or a lawful permanent resident who meets specific criteria.
+• Citizenship Status: At least one person in your household must be a U.S. citizen or a qualified non-citizen, such as a refugee or a lawful permanent resident meeting specific conditions.

-• Special Conditions: Seniors, students, people with disabilities, and others may have different rules or exemptions that affect their SNAP benefits eligibility for Wisconsin.
+• Special Conditions: Seniors, people with disabilities, students, and pregnant individuals may have different rules affecting their SNAP benefits eligibility for Wisconsin; you can find more details on the FoodShare Wisconsin website.

 Download Benny app to save on groceries